Ian Trewhella

-Ian Anthony Trewhella, AM is an Australian Paralympic medallist in athletics and archery, who has won four medals at two Paralaympics.
+Ian Anthony Trewhella, AM (20 May 1945 – 29 November 2024) was an Australian Paralympic medallist in athletics and archery, who won four medals at two Paralaympics.

-Personal
+Background

 In 1961, Trewhella became a quadriplegic due to an illness.
 He worked in the Australian Public Service for 27 years, 17 years of which was with the Department of Prime Minister and Cabinet.
 In 1984, he established the Wheelchair Factory in Canberra.

-He has been an advocate for people with a disability in Canberra and surrounding regions, having served on the boards and committees of many disability-related organisations.
-He provides advice to health professions and families on people living with quadriplegia.
+He was an advocate for people with a disability in Canberra and surrounding regions, having served on the boards and committees of many disability-related organisations.
+He provided advice to health professions and families on people living with quadriplegia.

 In 1992, he became a Member of the Order of Australia due to volunteer service to people with disabilities in the fields of sport, recreation and welfare.

+Trewhella died on 29 November 2024, at the age of 79.